 HTC Vive setup software

 The next stage is to download the software from HTCVive.com/setup.

 It does a good job of guiding you step by step through the process and is clear and concise.
 It will even download and install both HTC's Vive software and Steam if you don't already have it.
 It will also install SteamVR - the main software that is needed to recognise and pair all of your Vive components.

 If you don't have a Steam account already, the setup software will also help with that.
 All the HTC Vive experiences and games are available through the Steam platform, so you will need one for sure.

-The software then dwells on each of the components, explaining how you set them up adequately.
+Once you have the software installed, you'll soon find it then dwells on each of the components, explaining how you set them up adequately.
 And it was with the first of these we realised our first and most tricky stumbling block.

 HTC Vive base station sensors